-This Savory Baked Potato Casserole is packed with Artichokes and Sun-Dried Tomatoes and cheese.
+This Savory Red Potato Casserole is packed with Artichokes and Sun-Dried Tomatoes and cheese then baked.
 It’s easy and versatile to prepare this meal for your family or freeze for later.
 It’s also the perfect casserole to serve as a main or side dish.

 One of the things I did not expect to need to know when I began this blog was html code.
 After spending hours yesterday navigating my way through code in order to get my recipes to appear just how I want them at the end of each post, I basically dreamed in html all night.
 I woke up feeling tired and stressed!
 I think I’ll gaze at pretty pictures on Pinterest to keep giant blocks of text from chasing me in my sleep.